You do not require a referral to see one of our Physiotherapists.

 Any initial consultations will take 45 minutes to an hour and any review consultations will take between 30 minutes to 45 minutes.
 If you have more than one injury or condition, this may require longer appointments with your Physiotherapist.

 We require a minimum of eight (8) hours’ notice if you wish to cancel your appointment.
-If you do not attend the practice and do not cancel your appointment, you will be charged $35.
-If you do cancel your appointment but provide less than 8 hours’ notice, you will be charged $25.
+If you do cancel your appointment but provide less than 8 hours’ notice, you will be charged $50.00.
 If you are unable to attend your scheduled appointment, we will try to provide you with an alternative appointment time on your scheduled day of service, in order to avoid the cancellation fee being charged.

 Motor Accident Insurance and Workers Compensation Insurance does not generally cover charges for non-attendance.
 These charges will need to be met by the client.